CassBritz/visual-bible-history/README.md

 [Official AngularFire package](https://firebaseopensource.com/projects/angular/angularfire2/)

 *5/5/2021* So...
 I told you this is going to be a slow process.
 Life.
 Sigh.
 On the up side, I have taken the reigns here again and I have a little more experience now around Angular and NgRx.
 What I still need to learn is Angular Fire.
 But that's not so bad.
 As I was designing this last time I realised that I am going to need a framework of some type that can help me with the css layout.
 I had thought of bootstrap but I don't quite know how to integrate that with Angular.
 Now that I have a bit more knowledge I see a lot of things I need to change on this plan.
 I want a nice way to be able to show it.
 So I've replaced the checkbox task list with the kaban style table above.
 If you want to see that first checklist I guess you can look in the commit history. 🙂

+*5/5/2021* One other thing: I was able to create an empty angular project and firestore and connect the two together AND deploy it.
+[Here is the link](https://chronicles-c7e22.web.app)